evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 - **Cupholders:** Two cupholders are located in the front center console, with an additional two in the rear armrest.
 - **Glove Compartment:** A spacious glove compartment is situated in the dashboard in front of the passenger, ideal for storing essential items.

+### Interior Lighting

+The Honda Prologue AWD offers a range of interior lighting options designed to create a pleasant ambiance and enhance visibility.

+- **Multicolor Ambient Lighting:** This feature extends across the dashboard, providing a harmonious and inviting atmosphere.
+You can customize the colors to suit your mood or preference, adding a personal touch to your driving experience.
+This feature is optional.
+- **Multicolor Ambient Lighting:** This feature extends across the dashboard, door panels, and footwell, providing a harmonious and inviting atmosphere.
+You can customize the colors to suit your mood or preference, adding a personal touch to your driving experience.
+This feature is optional.

 <a id="section-climatesystem" style="display: block; position: relative; top: -60px; visibility: hidden;"></a>